 I'm really excited to be continuing my collaboration with writing teacher and experienced editor, Andrew Wille to run some new masterclasses on craft.
 Andrew was our guest in the first Words Away salon: Make Your Novel Shine.
-We have two new masterclasses scheduled for the new year.
-On Saturday January 26th, we're running Crafting Character and Setting.
-On 30th March, we'll be exploring Crafting Your Prose: A Masterclass on Literary Style.
-Both events will feature a Q&A session with industry professionals as well as chance to network and meet other writers.
+We have masterclasses scheduled for the spring and summer.
+On May 11th we’re running a new class, Density and Speed: Crafting Space and Time in Writing.
+Then on June 15th we’ll be starting the series again beginning with The Craft of Revising: A Masterclass on Self-editing for Writers.
+Each of our events feature a Q&A session with industry professionals as well as chance to network and meet other writers.
 We'll be holding the classes at our lovely venue, the London Bridge Hive, a newly renovated space two minutes walk from London Bridge Station, situated between Borough Market and New Bermondsey St.

 Earlier this week Words Away returned to the Tea House Theatre for the first in our series of salons for 2019.
 We were joined by literary agent Jenny Savill, a Director of Andrew Nurnberg Associates, to discuss How Agents and Writers Work Together.
 We covered much terrain, from the submission process to the creative challenges and rewards of maintaining an author’s career in the long term.

 We had a brilliant salon last week with guest writer Zoe Gilbert at the helm interrogating the mystery and allure of folklore, fables and fairytales and discussing ways into writing new fiction.

 Last Monday an audience of intrepid writers braved a dark, damp evening for our salon at the Tea House Theatre Cafe to discuss, There Will Be Blood: Writing Violence, with guest writer, William Ryan.